-Uniform skirts in St. Hilary plaid must be of a modest length not to exceed 4" from the middle of the knee.
+Uniform skirts in St. Hilary plaid must be of a modest length not to exceed the height of a soda pop can when the bottom of the can is placed at the middle of the knee.
 As girls grow throughout the year, be aware that skirts may need to be adjusted.
 Girls are expected to sit in a ladylike manner while wearing skirts.

-A 3⁄4 zip St. Hilary pullover (available from Wear Number One) is permitted.
+A 3⁄4 zip St. Hilary pullover (available from Made2Wear) is permitted.